Hold onto yer horses and get ready for a true tale from the Good Book like you’ve never heard it before!

 Cast List/Character Descriptions

 There are 19 speaking roles and 4-8 non-speaking roles available for casting in Jonah’s Druthers.
-Any of the roles may be played by a boy or a girl with only slight name and gender modifications in the script.
+Any of the roles may be played by a boy or a girl with only slight name modifications in the script.
 The indications below show how we recorded them on the demonstration recording.
 Many roles could be played by older youth or adults.

 Rotate your device horizontally to view the entire table.